-Teravail debuted in 2015 as Quality Bike Product’s go-to tire brand, and at first, their focus seemed to be on gravel riding, bikepacking, and lightweight trail riding, with an emphasis on plus-size tires.
-Over the past few years though, Teravail has widened its selection by a lot.
-The brand still has a sharp focus on exploratory riding with fat bike tires, some plus tires, and four different gravel tires.
+Teravail debuted in 2015 as Quality Bike Product’s go-to mountain bike tire brand, and at first, their focus seemed to be on gravel riding, bikepacking, and lightweight trail riding, with an emphasis on plus-size tires.
+Over the past few years though, Teravail has widened its selection and keeps a sharp focus on exploratory riding with fat bike tires, some plus tires, and four different gravel tires.

 The side knobs are angled in or out on every other knob for cornering traction and every other side knob is siped to add even more traction.
 For the tire’s profile, they spaced the lugs with mud-shedding ability and wet weather performance.